dsgiitr/Assignments/assignment_2/saswat/README.md

 3. Make a predict.py file in which a user will input a,b,n and get the results.

 ## Approach
-To train a simple Linear Regression model using randomly generated dataset.
+To train a simple Linear Regression model using randomly generated dataset using basic functionalities of pytorch .

 ## Dataset
 Consisted of 3 columns :
 1. value 1